D Owns A Whole Life Policy

 The Role of a Financial Advisor

 When considering whole life insurance, it's essential to consult with a qualified financial advisor who can assess D's needs, explain the policy’s features and benefits, and help determine whether it's the right fit for their financial situation.
-A financial advisor can provide personalized guidance and help navigate the complexities of whole life insurance.
+A financial advisor can provide personalized guidance and help manage the complexities of whole life insurance.

 Conclusion